 As you can see, struggling with advanced coursework like A Levels encompasses a wide range of potential root causes depending on the individual situation.

-While an outright lack of effort or preparation is surely possible, oftentimes subtle issues can slowly chip away at one’s academics over time, eventually culminating in that feeling of “I think I might actually fail this year”.
+While an outright lack of effort or preparation is surely possible, subtle issues can often slowly chip away at one’s academics over time, eventually culminating in that feeling of “I think I might actually fail this year.”
 But beating yourself does no good.
 Progress starts with objective self-assessment.

 Speak with Your Teachers About Your Options